Q. I have no prior ministerial experience, and I did not major in Theology or Religion. Can I still apply?

-Generally speaking, Track 1 students are students who majored in Theology or Religion in college, and through their studies, have completed the prerequisite courses for the MDiv program.
-Track 2 students are those who did not major in Theology or Religion.
+Generally speaking, Track 1 students are students who majored in Theology or Religion in college and have completed the prerequisite courses for the MDiv program.
+Track 2 students are those who do not have an undergraduate Theology or Religion degree.

 Q. How long is the program?

 Track 1 students are required to complete 92 credits.
-Generally, this can be done in 2.5 years (including summers), or 3 years (excluding summers).
+Generally, this can be done in three years.

 Track 2 students are required to complete 107 credits.
-Generally, this can be done in 3 years (including summers), or 3.5 years, excluding summers.
-All Track 2 students must begin during the Summer semester.
+Generally, this can be done in three-and-a-half years.

 Q. When can I start the MDiv Program?

-Track 1 students may begin in either the Summer or Fall semesters.
+Track 1 & Track 2 students may begin in either Summer Semester or Fall Semester.

-Track 2 students must begin in the Summer semester.
+We recommend that Track 2 students begin in the Summer Semester.

-Q. Can my spouse study at the Seminary too?
-I heard there was a Spouse Discount.
+Q. Can my spouse receive a tuition discount if he or she wishes to study at the Seminary too?

 Q. Who do I contact if I want to visit the campus as a prospective graduate student?

-You can contact Student Visits via phone or email to schedule a visit.
-You can also schedule a visit online at their website.
+You may contact Student Visits via phone or email to schedule a visit.
+You may also schedule a visit online at their website.